Open-Attestation/documentation-website/website/docs/verifiable-document/raw-document.md

   |-- certificate-2.json
 ```

-We are now ready to wrap the certificates.
+We are now ready to wrap the documents.